 St. Peter was crucified and buried in 64 A.D.
-He was crucified upside down so as not to be equated with Christ.
+He was crucified upside down so as not to be equated with Jesus.
 The story goes that Peter lost in life in a wave of anti-Christian persecution under Emperor Nero.

 Christians were worried that someone would steal Saint Peter’s body.
 They hastily chopped his body off the cross, leaving his feet there.
 The rest of St. Peter’s body was buried in a nearby necropolis.